SPS-UOS/Readme-file/README.md

 	<li>Android SDK, a selection of tools including the Android platform itself.</li>
 </ul>

-<p>Now you can click on Android Studio to launch it.
-Once it opens up, you’ll be presented with a menu where
+<p>Now let's start you can click on Android Studio to launch it.
+When it is open, you will be presented with a menu there
-you’ll be able to get started or configure some options.
+you will be able to start or configure other options.
 The great thing is that everything is handled for you at this point, though you may want to familiarize yourself with the SDK Manager (Configure > SDK Manager) which is where you’ll update your Android SDK to support newer versions, as well as download things like code samples or support for Google Glass.
 But don’t worry about that now but if Android Studio says